-(1) Continuous monitoring is required when combustible gas readings are between 10% and 20%.

-(2) The Victoreen Model 450 Radiation Survey Meter measures gamma radiation and detects the presence of beta and alpha particles when the mylar screen is exposed.
+- (1) Dräger tubes to be used at this site are subject to change, based on site concerns. - (2) Continuous monitoring is required when combustible gas readings are between 10% and 20% - (3) The Victoreen Model 450 Radiation Survey Meter measures gamma radiation and detects the presence of beta and alpha particles when the mylar screen is exposed.
 Alpha particle detection is possible only when the mylar screen is very close (<3 mm) to the surface being tested.
-The meter will be held at the survey location for 9 seconds until the instrument responds.

-+ An OVA will be used during all intrusive activities where methane gas is anticipated (i.e., landfills)
+The meter will be held at the survey location for 9 seconds for a complete response. - + An OVA will be used during all intrusive activities where methane gas is anticipated (i.e., landfills)